-Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'.
-School absences may be a sign of abuse so please ensure you follow your attendance policy and report any concerns you may have.
+Our school will demonstrate that we have made the necessary enquiries to ascertain the whereabouts of children that would be considered 'missing'.
+School absences may be a sign of abuse so all staff will follow procedures and report any concerns regarding absences.